Benefits need to be up to $165 higher a week, advocacy group says

 Fairer Futures is made up of anti-poverty groups, housing organisations, trade unions and others.

-DOES INCOME SUPPORT COVER THE BASICS?
+HOW FAR DOES INCOME SUPPORT STRETCH?

 • Single parent with 2-year-old child, sharing a house